-During my Mediation Certificate studies I came across four basic styles or models of mediation: evaluative, facilitative, narrative and transformative, each of which have a different orientation towards the conflict.
+During my Mediation Certificate I studied five basic styles or models of mediation: evaluative, facilitative, narrative, transformative and insight mediation, each of which have a slightly different orientation towards the conflict and therefore the role the mediator plays is slightly different.
+In my own practice I will evaluate which style best fits the situation at hand and the parties involved.

 Evaluative Mediation.
 This style “focuses on providing an assessment to the parties” (Jarret, 2013, para 2).
 As Boulle et al. (2008) elaborate, in evaluative mediation the mediator guides and advises parties “on the basis of his or her expertise with a view to their reaching a settlement that accords with their legal rights and obligations, industry norms or other social standards” (p.
 13).